anodyne/nova/README.md

 * updated to prettyPhoto version 3.1.2
 * updated to qTip2
 * updated the database to not use a default value for a character's rank to avoid confusion when dealing with pending characters
+* updated the UI for listing mission groups to provide more information and look a lot better
+* updated the missions model to allow group missions to be pulled from the get_all_missions method
+* updated the missions model with a method to count mission groups
+* updated the users model with a method to pull all of a users' LOA records
 * refactored the location helper into a full-blown class with static methods
 * refactored the upgrade process to mirror what was created for nova 3
 * removed the banned.php file